Martinovanje in Slovenia – Food & Wine Tips by Food Blogger Denise Rejec!

 My husband made these from scratch for the first time last year.
 They were a success, so he’ll be making them again this year.
 They’re thin pieces of dried flatbread made from a dough that’s prepared using flour, salt, and water.
 You can add even eggs and lard to the dough for added flavour.
 Once the dough is ready, you can cook it in the oven, so you end up with this flat, crispy bread.

 Mlinci are simple to prepare once cooked.
 Simply steep them in boiling water till they soften up a bit.
 Then, you can enjoy them along with a juicy cut of roast goose or duck and red cabbage!
-So yummy.

 Please, share with us some ideas for a St Martin’s dessert?